benjakson/Requirements_Management_AI/README.md

 For inquiries or more information about this project and the AI-driven text classification and requirement allocation system, please reach out to the Kiewit team.

-For more information about Kiewit and our projects, visit our [website](https://www.kiewit.com/).
+For more information about Kiewit and their projects, visit [website](https://www.kiewit.com/).

 ---
 *Disclaimer: This repository showcases the project's description and high-level overview.
 The actual source code and implementation details are not included here due to proprietary reasons and company policies.*